-- "PARSUN" outboard motors are powerful, economic and safe with advanced technology and processing technique. - Please read this manual carefully before operating your outboard motor.
+• "PARSUN" outboard motors are powerful, economic and safe, manufactured with advanced technology.

+Please read this manual carefully before operating your outboard motor.
 A through understanding of the manual will help you to know this product for proper operation, maintenance and care.
-This will ensure that your outboard motor is operated well under various conditions. - "PARSUN" seeks continuous improvement in product quality.
+This will ensure that your outboard motor operates well under all conditions.

+• "PARSUN" seeks continuous improvement in product quality.
 Therefore, while this manual contains the most current product information available at the time of printing, there may be minor discrepancies between your machine and this manual.
-If there is any question concerning the manual, please consult your local PARSUN dealer. - Data, illustrations or explanations in this Owner's Manual do not constitute base for any legal claim against our company.
+If there is any question concerning the manual, please consult your local PARSUN dealer.

+• Data, illustrations or explanations in this Owner's Manual do not constitute base for any legal claim against our company.